greenelab/pubtator/config_files/CONFIG.md

 ## Download Full Text

 This is the fifth step of the Pubtator pipeline.
-This step queries Pubtator Central's api and downloads annotated full text if present.
+This step queries Pubtator Central's api and downloads annotated full text if text is present.

 Following Parameters for this section:
 | Param | Description | Accepted Values |